tmcmanus95/Text-Editor-PWA/README.md

 # Usage

-To use this application, navitgate to the link below and type in your text in the console.
+To use this application, navitgate to the link below and click install.
+You can then save text with or without internet access that will be rendered once internet connection is reestablished.

 # Application Link